 Set in the '80s and taking obvious homage from that decades biggest horror and sci-fi hit, the show follows a group of young friends in Hawkins, Indiana who stumble across a mystery that involves a secret government lab, a strange young girl, and a terrifying monster from a world known only as the Upside Down.

-With season three on the way, now's the time to jump in and catch up if you haven't yet.
+With season three on the way this July, now's the time to jump in and catch up if you haven't yet.
 And if you're already a fan, make sure to check out our round-up of all the news ahead of Stranger Things season three.

 A show that needs no introduction (though then we wouldn't have very much to write here...), Sherlock is the BBC's latest and greatest adaptation of the iconic detective stories.